Sean Blythe Anaïs.

 Before returning to university to study law and train as an attorney, I worked as a professional social historian and photographer, professor, and author.
 From 2013-2015, I was Director and Principal Investigator for an international research project that involving two years of data-collection fieldwork at decommissioned armaments factories and nuclear test sites in the United States, Canada, and the United Kingdom.

 My first book is called Disarming Intervention, and it was published by the University of British Columbia Press in 2015.
-I published a number of peer-reviewed articles, chapters, and reviews based on my research in the area of security and socio-legal studies – single-authored pieces have appeared in Security Dialogue, The Canadian Journal of Sociology, and Critical Discourse Studies.
+As an author-researcher, I published nearly two-dozen peer-reviewed articles, chapters, and reviews based on my research in the area of security and socio-legal studies – single-authored pieces have appeared in Security Dialogue, The Canadian Journal of Sociology, and Critical Discourse Studies.
 My peer-reviewed journal articles address Ministerial Authorization and Canadian signals intelligence, Access to Information, weapons and war, and the legal administration of risk and regulation.
 Some of my work on security has also appeared in edited volumes - published by Duke University Press (Shoshanna Magnet, ed.) and Routledge (Mark Salter, ed.).

 I have traveled all over the world taking pictures of decommissioned weapons and munitions factories dedicated to materiel production in wars spanning from WWI (West Virginia) to Vietnam (Maryland).
 My work in Cold War weapons sites includes two Nuclear Test and Training Ranges: Orford Ness, Suffolk - U.K. and the Nevada Nuclear Test Site, Nevada - U.S.A.

-I live where my dog (pictured above) lives.
+I live where my dog Joni Mitchell (pictured above) lives.